divyashree-baskar/Exp-3/README.md

 # Exp - 3 RAILWAY MANAGEMENT SYSTEM

 # AIM:
-To study the problem statement, SRS document and draw all the UML diagrams of railway management System.
+To draw the UML diagram for Railway Management System.

 # PROBLEM STATEMENT:
 To study the problem statement, SRS document and draw all the UML diagrams of Railway management system